qwertie/home/misc/Atlas-Shrugged-summary.md

 Señor Cuffy Meigs, who is in charge of the "Railroad Unification Plan", is giving orders to Eddie.
 Dagny countermands one order but Eddie says "We'll have to" after Meigs leaves.
 Eddie explains that Meigs is from Washington, and basically has all power over where trains go, and that the trains serve whomever has friends in Washington, although it's all supposed to be for the "public welfare".
 Also, Washington now pools revenue between railroads and redistributes it in a nonsensical way, based on miles of track owned, rather than based on costs or the amount of service provided, so that TT gets a disproportionate share of the revenue due to its lightly-used and unused track.
 Eddie explains,

 > "The only competition left is in the applications to the Board for permission to cancel trains.
 The railroad to survive will be the one that manages to run no trains at all." [...]
-"The president of the Atlantic Southern, " said Eddie impassively, "has committed suicide."
+"The president of the Atlantic Southern," said Eddie impassively, "has committed suicide."

 > "That had nothing to do with this!" yelled Taggart. [...]
 "Well, what would you rather have had me do?
 Give up our transcontinental traffic?
 Go bankrupt?"